TheGiddyLimit/plutonium-addon-automation/CONTRIBUTING.md

 2) **Maximum eficiency; minimum effort.**
    - If something can be automated reliably, it should.
    - If something can't be automated reliably, it shouldn't.
-   - Avoid only automating half of an item's effects without somehow informing the end-user of this.
+   - Avoid automating only half of an item's effects without somehow informing the user of this.
    - Avoid automating anything that isn't technically required, even if it feels obvious.
 For example, don't set the effects of the *hold person* spell to expire on a short rest, even though 1 hour is more than 1 minute.
 (If the user wants time-based AE-expiry, they can use another module like [about-time](https://gitlab.com/tposney/about-time).)
+   - A caveat to the above is when there is a false choice.
+For example, making the saving throw to end the *hold person* spell is technically optional, but since the target can literally do nothing *except* roll the saving throw (by virtue of paralysis), there is virtually no reason to not do so.
 3) **Don't reinvent the wheel.**
 	- Use the required modules wherever possible; don't use a macro unless you need to.
 	- Only introduce a new module if it's compatible, stable, and actively maintained.
 Finding replacements when a helper module goes kaput is a lot of effort.
 	- Use [DFred's Convenient Effects](https://github.com/DFreds/dfreds-convenient-effects) for all conditions, activated via the `statusEffect CUSTOM <condition>` effect change.
 	- Remember [Midi QoL](https://gitlab.com/tposney/midi-qol/-/blob/master/README.md#flagsmidi-qolovertime-overtime-effects) `overTime` effects exist.
 4) **KISS: keep it simple, sweetie.**
-	- Avoid using macros except when absolutely necessary, in which case a stand-alone item macro should be included.
+	- Avoid using macros except when absolutely necessary, and make sure they're readable and maintainable.
 	- Certainly avoid referencing anything outside the item that you can't guarantee will be present.
 	- Plutonium should only import one item per game-mechanic name.
-If a single class feature or spell has multiple, indepdendent functions (e.g. the paladin class' Lay on Hands feature), activating that item should prompt the user to choose the function (via a macro).
+If a single class feature or spell has multiple, indepdendent functions (e.g. the paladin class' Lay on Hands feature), activating that item should prompt the user to choose the function (via a [macro](https://github.com/TheGiddyLimit/plutonium-addon-automation/issues/26)).